Zandile250/Delivery-Guy/README.md

 MDN Web Docs.
 (2024).
 CSS Grid Layout.
 Available at: https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout Bootstrap Documentation.
 (2023).
 Bootstrap v5.3.
 Available at: https://getbootstrap.com/docs/5.3/

+Responsive Design
+The website layout automatically adjusts to different screen sizes, including mobile phones, tablets, and desktops.
+This was achieved using Bootstrap 5, which provides flexible grid systems and responsive components.

+Interactive FAQ (Accordion)
+On the service.html page, I added an accordion component using Vanilla JavaScript.
+This allows users to click on a question and reveal the answer, improving the overall user experience and keeping the page clean and easy to navigate.

+Form Validation & AJAX
+On the contactUs.html page, I implemented client-side form validation to ensure users fill in all required fields correctly.
+The form also uses AJAX submission, which sends the data without reloading the page and displays a success message after submission.
+This makes the inquiry process smoother and more user-friendly.

 Author
 Zandile
 A developer with a passion for human-centered design, clear communication, and practical web solutions.
 This project reflects a commitment to usability, empathy, and thoughtful execution.